Upcoming Chapter Events

 CPE Distribution and Evaluation Survey

 CPEs will be distributed via e-mail along with the event evaluation survey after the completion of the event.
-Attendees must be present the full day and respond to polling questions to receive full CPE credit.
+Attendees must be present the full day to receive full CPE credit.

 - Learning Objective: After completing this conference, students will have a better understanding of latest trends and current topics affecting IT audit, assurance, compliance, security, and risk management.